 HARRISBURG – Rep. Bob Brooks (R-Allegheny/Westmoreland) today was sworn in as state representative of the 54th Legislative District.
 This will be Brooks’ second full term in office.

-WHAT: Rep.-elect Bob Brooks (R-Allegheny/Westmoreland) will take the oath of office as state representative of the 54th Legislative District.
+WHAT: Rep. Bob Brooks (R-Allegheny/Westmoreland) will take the oath of office as state representative in the 54th Legislative District

 LOWER BURRELL – Rep. Bob Brooks (R-Allegheny/Westmoreland) issued the following statement regarding the mail-in ballot system that was used in the Nov.
 3 general election: